-Hall, a Republican, was the representative for North Dakota's 2nd congressional district from 1931 to 1933.
+Hall was the representative for North Dakota’s 2nd congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1924 to Mar 1933, Hall missed 55 of 466 roll call votes, which is 11.8%.
 This is better than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1925-Feb 1926||22||4||18.2%||79th|

 |Dec 1927-May 1928||54||7||13.0%||43rd|